Argentine Navy

 The Argentine Navy (ARA; Armada de la República Argentina) is the navy of Argentina.
 It is one of the three branches of the Armed Forces of the Argentine Republic, together with the Army and the Air Force.

-The Argentine Navy day is celebrated on May 17, anniversary of the victory in 1814 at the Battle of Montevideo over the Spanish fleet during the war of Independence.
+The Argentine Navy day is celebrated on 17 May, the anniversary of their victory at the Battle of Buceo over the Spanish fleet during the Argentine War of Independence.